 In the 1890s science discovered that the skin had an acidic surface.
 Then, in 1928, Schade and Marchionini suggested that the function of the low pH film was to protect the skin from microbes and coined the term ‘acid mantle’ to describe it.
 Even though they did not explain how the acid mantle achieved its protective effect, their idea was largely accepted and repeated throughout the scientific literature of the day.

 Many soaps and detergents of the time were quite alkaline in nature, and their harmful effects on the skin were well known by consumers and dermatologists alike; so the concept of the acid mantle went some way to explain why this was the case.
 You might think that cosmetic companies would jump on this fact and use it to persuade consumers to exchange soap for a skin cleanser but this does not appear to have been the case.
 One possible reason for this is that many cosmetic companies were also in the soap business, with some of them also using soap in their cleansing routines.
 In addition, most cosmetic houses were also fighting a cleansing war on two fronts.
-As well as suggesting that consumers use cleaners rather than soap, they were also trying to wean them off cleansing with cold cream.
+As well as suggesting that consumers use cleansers rather than soap, they were also trying to wean them off cleansing with cold cream.
 To do this they needed to convince their customers that a specialist cleanser provided a better solution than either product.

 The Helena Rubinstein scientific washing preparations accomplish what could never be done by creams or soap alone!
 They not only cleanse deeply—they impart an animated, transparent look to the skin.

 Rather than take a negative approach, beauty firms concentrated on the more positive ‘soothing’, ‘feeding’, ‘beautifying’ and ‘nourishing’ aspects of their products, thus avoiding unpleasant subjects like acids and microbes.